rakanabusaidah/lexical-analysis-parsing/README.md

-### Project Title
-Lexical Analysis and Parsing for simple language.
+# Lexical Analysis and Parsing for simple language.

 (This is for CSC340 Programming Languages and Compilation Assignment)

 ### Description